Anti-African street violence surges in Israel

 An April 1 expulsion order issued by Yishai against illegal South Sudanese was blocked by a Jerusalem court as it considers an appeal by Israeli human rights activists.

-Unchecked, the number of Africans illegally in Israel could reach millions and overwhelm the citizenry, predicted Yishai, who heads a party run by rabbis in the coalition government.
+Unchecked, the number of Africans illegally in Israel could reach millions and overwhelm the citizenry, Yishai predicted.

 "So what, the State of Israel, as the Jewish state, in the name of democracy, in the name of honouring U.N. resolutions, (should accept) a recipe for suicide?" he said.